Omkar-Pawar-121/Internship-Project---1/README.md

 # Internship-Project-1

-Solving Demand - Supply discrepancy problem using ML
+Solving the Demand-Supply Discrepancy for an FMCG Company using ML 📈🔍

 # Optimal Inventory Management for Instant Noodles - Readme